-Grow transformed A. rhizogenes C58C1:Pri15836 strain overnight (O/N) in 5 mL of YEB medium supplemented with rifampicin [50 µg/mL] (genomic resistance), kanamycin [50 µg/mL] (Ri plasmid selection), streptomycin [150 µg/mL] and spectinomycin [50 µg/mL] (PromFHT::GUS binary vector selection) in a 50 mL Falcon tube at 28 °C with shaking at 200 rpm.
+Transfer very carefully a donor plant from the 2MS medium to a 120 mm x 120 mm square plate.

-Centrifuge 2 mL of A. rhizogenes culture at 3,000 x g in a bench-top centrifuge for 10 min at room temperature
+Inject to one stem internode 5 μL of the A. rhizogenes culture using a surgical needle and repeat it twice per plant in different internodes.

-, remove the supernatant by pipetting, and re-suspend cells in fresh YEB medium without antibiotics.
-Repeat this step again to be sure to completely remove the antibiotics.
+Note: Consider each injection as an independent transformation event (Figure 1B).

-In sterile conditions and using a 120 mm x 120 mm square plate as a support, remove a potato plant carefully from the medium and inoculate with 5 μL of A. rhizogenes culture by means of a puncture with a surgical needle into the stem internode of the 3-week old potato plant (Figure 1B).
-Repeat 2 times per plant in different internodes.
-Note: Each puncture is considered a different independent transformation event.
+Transfer immediately the entire plant to a square plate with solid MS medium supplemented with 0.1 mM acetosyringone.
+Accommodate 2 plants per plate.

-Transfer the entire plant to a square plate with solid MS medium supplemented with 0.1 mM acetosyringone for two weeks.
 Note: The 1 M stock of acetosyringone is prepared in DMSO and can be stored at -20 °C.

-Repeat step 3 with a new plant and place the second punctuated plant in the plate used in step 4.
+Seal the plate using surgical tape and arrange it vertically inside a growth cabinet for 2 weeks.

-Seal the plate using Leukopor tape and arrange the petri dish vertically inside a growth cabinet under a light/dark cycle of 12/12 h at 22/20 °C, respectively, and 67 µmol m-2 sec-1.
+Excise the native roots of the plant, and transfer the plant to a new square plate with MS medium supplemented with cefotaxime sodium [500 µg/mL] to kill A. rhizogenes.
+The new hairy roots will start to appear at this time (Figure 1C, 1D).
+They can be checked by red fluorescence when using a DsRed transformation marker (Figure 3 D).

-After 2 weeks, excise the native roots of the plant, and transfer the plant to a new square plate with MS medium supplemented with cefotaxime sodium (500 µg/mL) to kill A. rhizogenes.
-Note: The new hairy roots will start to appear at this time (Figure 1C).
-They can be visualized by red fluorescence when using a DsRed2 transformation marker (Figure 1 D).
+To obtain a composite plant (Figure 1E), let the transgenic hairy roots grow for 3-4 weeks in MS medium supplemented with cefotaxime sodium [500 mg/mL] (change the medium every week).

-Depending on the purpose, follow the different options:
+Depending on the purpose, propagate the transgenic hairy roots and the negative controls as follow:

-To obtain a composite plant, let the transgenic hairy roots grow for 3-4 weeks in MS medium (change the medium every week).
-After that, transfer the whole plant to a hydroponic (Table 1) or soil medium to allow for massive development.
-Caution: It is very important to be sure that the native roots have been completely excised to reduce the amount of non-transgenic material.
+Transfer the whole composite plant to a hydroponic (Table 2) or soil medium to allow for massive development.

-To individually propagate the transformed hairy roots, select and cut, using a scalpel under sterile conditions, the roots expressing the red fluorescent transformation marker (DsRed2 protein).
-Transfer them into a petri dish with Gamborg B5 solid medium supplemented with 2% sucrose and cefotaxime sodium (500 mg/mL), seal the plates with Parafilm and grow them in the dark at 20 °C.
+To individually propagate the transformed hairy roots, using a scalpel cut the roots expressing the red fluorescent transformation marker (DsRed protein) when they are 4-8 cm long (Figure 1E) and transfer them into a petri dish with Gamborg B5 solid medium supplemented with 2% sucrose and cefotaxime sodium [500 mg/mL].
+Seal the plates with laboratory film and grow them in the dark at 20 °C.

-Note: The roots can be manipulated under a stereomicroscope equipped to detect the fluorescence.
-Alternatively, the NightSea Stereo Microscope Fluorescence Adapter (Model SFA) can be used.
-To better propagate the roots, cut and transfer them when they are 4-8 cm long.
-Caution: The Gamborg B5 media is prone to contamination, so cut and transfer the roots to fresh media every 4-6 weeks and have at least two replicates.
+Note: The roots can be manipulated under a stereomicroscope equipped to detect the fluorescence (see table of materials).